processone/docs.ejabberd.im/content/admin/configuration/authentication.md

 pam_service: ejabberd
 ```

-Though it is quite easy to set up PAM support in `ejabberd`, there are several
+Though it is quite easy to set up PAM support in ejabberd, there are several
 problems that you may need to solve:

-- To perform PAM authentication `ejabberd` uses external C-program
+- To perform PAM authentication, ejabberd uses external C-program
  called `epam`.
 By default, it is located in
  `/var/lib/ejabberd/priv/bin/` directory.
 You have to set it root on
  execution in the case when your PAM module requires root privileges
  (`pam_unix.so` for example).
 Also you have to grant access for
- `ejabberd` to this file and remove all other permissions from it.
+ ejabberd to this file and remove all other permissions from it.
  Execute with root privileges:

     ```sh